LibreMessenger/Libre-Messenger/README.md

 * [fiaxh](https://github.com/fiaxh) (OMEMO)

 #### Translations
-Translations are managed on [Transifex](https://www.transifex.com/projects/p/conversations/)
+Translations are managed on [Transifex](https://www.transifex.com/projects/p/conversations/) for original features

+Translations for our own features are managed on github.
+If you would like to help translation the app create a pull-request.

 ## FAQ